BillRaymond/agile-in-action-minima/_posts/2024-05-28-avoid-traps-along-the-value-trail.md

 **David Pereira:** And if it's not viable, you create something awesome, but then the business won't fly

-**Bill Raymond AI:** I was recently talking to a designer and they said to me, you need to covet every screen you design, because I was thinking about that in, in response to your Uber point, you open up the app and right there, it says, where are you going?
+**Bill Raymond:** I was recently talking to a designer and they said to me, you need to covet every screen you design, because I was thinking about that in, in response to your Uber point, you open up the app and right there, it says, where are you going?
 Where do you want to go?

-**Bill Raymond AI:** Maybe it already understands where you're at right now.
+**Bill Raymond:** Maybe it already understands where you're at right now.
 And all it needs to know is where do you want to go?
 But you, if you go and put a whole bunch of other features on top of that, maybe it's three screens to get there.
 People aren't going to want to do that.
 Now there's friction.

-**Bill Raymond AI:** And what they're saying is covet the screens.
+**Bill Raymond:** And what they're saying is covet the screens.
 Covet the capabilities of the product.
 So that when you're adding it, it doesn't feel like you're making the customer do more work.
 And if they do more work, then that means they should hopefully get more out of it than they put in.
 I'm curious what do you think about that particular thought process?

 **David Pereira:** It reminds me in one of the place I was, we had a situation with the customer service.
 They were overloaded with requests and I went to talk to them to understand what was going on and what surprised me 50 percent of the requests like cancellations refunds changing bank data could be done in my account.
 The users were able to do that.